Web Science (M) COMPSCI5078

 1. Skills to analyse and implement technical solutions on social web applications

-5. Describe deep learning models and their usage on social systems
+5. Describe topic models and their usage on social systems

 Minimum Requirement for Award of Credits